How to Establish the Best Adult Oral Hygiene Daily Routine

 If you are not feeling well, try your best to maintain your normal oral hygiene routine, keeping in mind that the evening brushing is the most important.
 Ensure that any medicinal syrups or lozenges you use are sugar-free.
 Finally, don’t forget to get a new toothbrush (or brush head) when you begin to feel better.

 Your Teeth Need a Lifetime of Great Oral Hygiene

 Studies continue to show that our oral health is linked to our overall health in many ways.
+Your family’s orthodontic dental needs may be more important than you think.
 Maintaining optimal oral health may help lower your risk for heart disease, stroke, and diabetes, amongst other conditions.
 Having a top-notch dentist at Smile Design Dentistry can undoubtedly help, but it cannot replace how you take care of your teeth at home.

 Kwun Chuen (Gary) Chan, Professor of Health Services at Washington University talks about retaining teeth has the most to do with care over a lifetime.
 “Loss of permanent teeth from caries or periodontal disease was associated with 1.25 times greater odds of worse self‐rated general health”, according to the Wiley September 2013 publication.
 In the Poor Oral Health and Quality of Life in Older U.S. Adults library article, he also says that a “lack of dental care in the preceding 12 months was associated with 1.34 times greater odds of worse self‐rated general health” than individuals receiving dental care in the preceding 12 months.